 A race that began as the West Wing now looks alarmingly like Desperate Housewives.
 Six months ago, you couldn't help but notice the striking similarity between Barack Obama and Matthew Santos, the fictional but charismatic ethnic minority candidate who promised to heal America's divide.
 Now, you can't help but feel you're watching an especially lurid episode from Wisteria Lane, as the real-life Sarah Palin fends off rumours of a fake pregnancy - and the accusation that her son is actually her grandson - by revealing that her unmarried 17-year-old daughter is expecting a baby and will soon marry the father, a young hockey player.
 Meanwhile, Palin has hired a lawyer to beat back a state investigation into claims that she abused the power of her office to remove her sister's ex-husband from his job as a state trooper, a man who has admitted tasering his own 10-year-old stepson!
-Would even America's trashiest daytime soaps dare squeeze that much action into just the first four days of a new storyline?
+Would even America's trashiest daytime soaps dare squeeze that much action into just the first four days of a new storyline?-- JONATHAN FREEDLAND

 Consider that just one month ago, the media was doing its level best to ignore some very solid evidence that John Edwards had an affair and a baby with Rielle Hunter, and that he was (is!) spending a fortune trying to cover it up.
 And some of that money may have come from campaign donations.
 "Leave him alone, he’s not running for public office!"
 Well, does Bristol Palin have more delegates attending the Republican National Convention than Edwards had at the DNC?
 Is she a scheduled speaker?
 Is she getting buckets of cash from Fred Baron?
 Is her old press secretary now working for Joe Biden?
 (Those are all "No," by the way.)

-The news went out of their way to ignore the Edwards story for almost three weeks 10 months, until he gave them no choice but to cover it.
-But now they’re climbing all over each other to get at any possible dirt they can find on Palin, less than a week after she was announced as John McCain’s running mate.
+three weeks10 months, until he gave them no choice but to cover it.
+But now they’re climbing all over each other to get at any possible dirt they can find on Palin, less than a week after she was announced as John McCain’s running mate.-- SIMON SCOWL

 With his choice of Sarah Palin, John McCain has completed his makeover from the greenest Republican to run for president to just another representative of big oil.